 14. Easter

-Another of those Indian festivals that are celebrated with much fervor around the world, Easter is one of the most joyous festivals in the world and it's no differently celebrated in India.
-In some parts of the country and around the world, the festival is celebrated with great solemnization by the Christian community in the country.
+Another of those festivals in India that are celebrated with much fervor around the world, Easter is one of the most joyous festivals in the world and it's no differently celebrated in India.
+In some parts of the country and around the world, Easter is celebrated with great solemnization by the Christian community.

 Goa, one of the finest honeymoon places in Asia, is where easter celebrations are at their very best.